PrimeTimeTran/rn-GoogleNews/README.md

 ## Introduction 🌟

-Let's build a News app 📱 using [React Native](https://facebook.github.io/react-native/) & [Expo](https://expo.io/).
+Let's build a news 📰 app 📱 using [React Native](https://facebook.github.io/react-native/) & [Expo](https://expo.io/).
 Our app will help users find information about current world 🌎 events.
 We'll do so by requesting data from a 3rd party API and then consuming this data in our application.

 ![pwd](./assets/intro.gif)